-- 1. Cover Page: This includes the title of your report, academic department, course number and title, full name of your instructor, the full names of your city project leads, and your name. - 2.
-Acknowledgements: The point of this section is to sincerely and graciously thank those who interacted with your class directly and helped you with your project.
+- 1. Cover Page: This includes the title of your report, full names of your instructor(s) and city project lead(s), and your name. - 2.
+Acknowledgements: The point of this section is to sincerely and graciously thank those who directly interacted with your class and helped you with your project.
 Be specific about how these individuals contributed to the success of the project and your educational experience.
-Be sure to acknowledge by name all participating city staff, organizations, and community partners who you interviewed or interacted with, as well as faculty who participated in reviews of student work (not your class instructor).
-You do not need to thank your instructor or LCY staff. - 3.
-Table of Contents: This will be generated automatically; you do not have to include it.
-You can include one in your draft if it helps you organize, but don't worry about the formatting. - 4.
-Permission to Use and Recommended Citation: This will be generated automatically; you do not have to include it. - 5.
-About Livable City Year and About the City: This will be generated automatically; you do not have to include it. - 6.
-Executive Summary: A short (about 300-500 words) summary of the entire report.
+Be sure to acknowledge by name all individuals from city staff, organizations, and community partners who you interviewed or interacted with, as well as faculty who participated in reviews of student work (not your class instructor).
+Do not thank your instructor, LCY staff, family, or friends in this section. - 3.
+Table of Contents: You can include one in your draft if it helps you organize your report, but it is not required.
+Your graphic designer will create this once the layout is final. - 4.
+Permission to Use and Recommended Citation - 5.
+About Livable City Year and About the City - 6.
+How Project Supports the City's Priorities - 7.
+Executive Summary: A summary of the entire report.
 Everything that appears in the Executive Summary should appear somewhere in the report.
-It should have a statement describing the city's goals for the project, how the class addressed the goals, and a brief set of findings and recommendations that emerged from the class' research.
-Some writers prefer to write a very rough draft in the beginning and write the final version of this section last, after the rest of the report is done. - 7.
+It should describe the city's goals for the project, how the class addressed the goals, and a brief set of findings and recommendations that emerged from the class' research.
+Some writers prefer to write a very rough draft in the beginning and write the final version of this section last, after the rest of the report is complete. - 8.
 Introduction: Why your project is important.
 The Introduction helps to frame the rationale and importance of your report for your reader, and summarize city goals.
 Many successful report Introductions contain the following elements: - i.
 "Hook" that makes the reader want to learn more about the project - ii.
 Background information on your project site, topic, or issue that you are tackling - iii.
 Data (quotes, statistics, maps) that helps to illustrate why your report is needed - iv.
 Summary of key academic literature related to your topic (optional, but often helpful) - v.
 The city's initial goals and/or problem statement

 The most successful Introductions subtly build the argument about why it was important to conduct the project.
 (Any original work completed by your class - including findings and recommendations - should be left to the Body section.)
-If you do not have the city's original goals and problem statement in a written form, the LCY program office can share the original Scope of Work.
+For background, the LCY program will provide in your google folder the city's original project description as well as the Scope of Work developed by your instructor and project lead.